 The chino is a blank canvas: depending on slight differences in cut or styling, it can take on an entirely different feeling.
-You can consider ankle length, mid rise chinos to be the standard.
-This classic style with preppy connotations can be dressed down with a striped tee and boat shoes for a casual look, or paired to a blouse and heels for professional wear.
+You can consider ankle length, mid-rise chinos to be the standard.
+This classic style with preppy connotations can be dressed down with a striped tee and boat shoes for a casual look, or paired with a blouse and heels for professional wear.

 Other chino styles prove just how easy it is to change the attitude of the pant with minimal changes.
 Cropped chinos gain an instant day-off, summer-vacation feel, and wide-leg chinos are both classic and fashion-forward.
 The enormous range of colors chino pants are offered in further boosts their versatility.
 Khaki pants go from boardrooms to bars, and chino pants in brighter colors embrace a more casual attitude.

 Even the chino pant’s pocket configurations convey a different mood.
 Standard chino pockets are more traditional and dressy, while five-pocket chinos can pull off that casual denim vibe while remaining classic enough to pair with a blazer.

 With the notable exceptions of rock and roll and apple pie, there may be nothing more American than a pair of blue jeans, although “blue jeans” itself may be a bit of a misnomer.
 Today you can find women’s jeans that are white, black, and almost every color in between, and available in any cut and style you can dream up.

 Aside from providing more style options than ever before, today’s denim diversity allows jeans to go more places.
 The traditional five-pocket, ' remain an off-duty staple.
 But a different cut, like a pair of high rise jeans or high waist jeans, creates a slightly dressier, more contemporary look.
 Just as you would with a pair of khakis, these jeans can be matched to a blazer—but with one major difference.
 They bring the All-American spirit of denim to the forefront.